Music Man Majesty 8 Review & Prices

 Music Man Majesty 8 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Music Man Majesty 8's fretboard radius compared to other guitars
+Music Man Majesty 8's fretboard radius compared to others

 Even compared to Les Paul guitars, this is a fretboard with a very flat curve.
 This means that this neck was made for playing single notes.
 This doesn't mean you can't use it for playing chords, but it will be more comfortable to play chords without muting strings in a more curved fretboard.
 Bending and sliding without losing sustain will also be more likely in a flat fretboard like this one.